Blog

 Finding the best time to work: circadian vs. ultradian rhythms

-The circadian rhythm, otherwise known as our internal clock, is a 24-hour cycle that our body goes through.
-It dictates when we go to sleep, when we eat, and what our energy levels are throughout the day.
+You’ve likely heard about the circadian rhythm, but do you know about the other rhythm that dictates your energy levels?
+The circadian rhythm, otherwise known as our internal clock, is the body’s 24-hour cycle.
+It affects when we go to sleep, when we eat, and what our energy levels are throughout the day.

 Deep work is best done during the 90 minutes of peak performance in your natural ultradian rhythm.
 It can be tempting to fill in the tail end of the rhythm with shallow work, but remember — your body and mind need rest.
-And while shallow work is not as energy intensive as deep work, it still does require energy and attention.
+And while shallow work is not as energy-intensive as deep work, it still does require energy and attention.

 How to schedule deep work for maximum productivity